amattwithers/acta-publica/README.md

-# acta-publica
+# litterae
-acta-publica is an application designed to help researchers track, organise &amp; read papers on ArXiV.
+litterae is an application designed to help researchers track, organise &amp; read papers on ArXiV.